codeforamerica/geek_corps/README.md

     spork

-Until rake .9.2 is fixed, you'll most likely need to run
+Until rake .9.2 is fixed, you'll most likely need to run:

     bundle exec rspec your_test

-or you can run autotest
+or you can run autotest:

     autotest